xmengkinaxis/CPP/System Design Interview Checklist.md

 * increase resources and performance with increasing load and traffic over the existing system without affecting the complexity and performance; need enough resources to handle the increasing load, for it would be increased at any point in time; should be simple and easy to scale; performance should always be increased with scalability <br>
 * A system can be called scalable if adding more resources in the system results in performance increases.
 Performance is directly proportional to resources added. <br>
 * Horizontal (scaling out) vs Vertical Scaling (scaling up) <br>
+* The system should be able to scale up and down, depending on the number of requests; Auto-scaling policies are crucial for maintaining the desired level of performance, availability, and cost efficiency <br>
-* Scalability can be **achieved** through CDN (Cache which bring the content closer to user and remove the requirement of high bandwith), reading replicas, partitioning data/files, and the isolation of different services (micro-services), load balancer, separate read/write operations on different servers <br>
+* Scalability can be **achieved** through CDN (Cache which bring the content closer to user and remove the requirement of high bandwith), reading replicas, partitioning data/files, horizontal sharding of database,  the isolation of different services (micro-services), load balancer, separate read/write operations on different servers <br>
 * Partition and split the big file/blobs into small-sized chunks to scale the requests, served by different partition servers; maybe range-based partition; need a partition mapping
-* Storage, bandwidth, and the number of concurrent user request shold become bottleneck, or overwhelm any servers
+* Storage, bandwidth, and the number of concurrent user request should NOT become bottleneck, or overwhelm any servers

 ### Reliability:
-keep delivering its service even when on or several of its software or hardware components fail; achieve this through redundancy of both the software component and data, (and hardware); achieve such resilience with a cost in order to eliminate every single point of failure; <-> vulnerable, data lost; (resilient, no single point of failure) (authentication) <br>
+* keep delivering its service even when on or several of its software or hardware components fail;
+* **achieve** such resilience with a cost in order to eliminate every single point of failure (vulnerable), data lost, authentication(???)
+  * redundancy of the hardware, software components and data
+  * use local storage, and resend after reconnect <br>
+  * services are decoupled and isolated;
+  * load balancer
-Achieve with health check (heartbeat protocol, gossip protocol), and monitoring services with alerts. <br>
+* Achieve with health check (heartbeat protocol, gossip protocol), and monitoring services with alerts. <br>

 ### Concurrency:
 To maximize system's performance: high bandwidth and high throughput.